Leading by example isn't just one way to influence others - it's the only way.

 His four interceptions matched his career-high for the third time and he returned them for 101 yards including a 53-yard pick in the season finale against Montreal with first place on the line.
 Marsh registered eight tackles on July 16/11 vs Edmonton and had seven games of four or more.
 He saved his best game for the Western Final where he notched two interceptions – his first of the post-season.

-2004-2012: Dante has logged a total of 151 career CFL games and has suffered only one significant injury in that span, missing nine games in 2007.
-He has recorded at least 50 tackles in each of the last five years and ranks fourth in the league in interceptions in that time.
-With 26 career interceptions and two defensive touchdowns, Dante has 32 takeaways overall, including six fumble recoveries.
+2004-2013: Dante has logged a total of 169 career CFL games and has suffered only one significant injury in that span, missing nine games in 2007.
+He has recorded at least 50 tackles in each of the last six years and ranks fifth in interceptions among active players through 2013.

 CFL All-Star: 2008

 Marsh finished his college career at Fresno State with nine interceptions and three defensive touchdowns.
 He was sixth on the team in tackles with 58 and tied for the team lead with three interceptions during the 1999 season.
 Marsh competed in the EA Sports Las Vegas Bowl with four tackles and an interception with an 11-yard return.

 In 1998, he ranked fifth on the team in tackles with 55 and tied for second on the team for interceptions with two.